keboola/connection-docs/components/data-apps/oidc/microsoft-entra-id/index.md

 - Go to your Keboola project.
 - Click **Data Apps**.
-- Create a new Data App by clicking the green **+** button.
+- Create a new data app by clicking the green **+** button.
 - Give your app a name and click **Create Data App** to create the app.

 ## Step 3: Configure the Authentication Method for Your Data App
 Follow these steps to set up the authentication method for you data app:

-- Go to the newly created Data App.
+- Go to the newly created data app.
 - Click the **Information & Settings** tab.
 - Under **Authentication**, select **OIDC** and then **Azure OIDC**.
 - Provide credentials from the Azure portal, such as the **Client ID**, **Client Secret**, and **Tenant ID**.